JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 Measurements are taken in centigrade, but there is the option to send temperature readings in **Fahrenheit** instead.

-The **RF Receiver Channel #** is to #support# multiple gateways and have sensors only report to the gateway that is on the same channel.
-Using different channels, {there are 10 channels available) can reduce data collisions if there are lots of sensors in a common area.
+The **RF Receiver Channel #** is to support multiple gateways and have sensors only report to the gateway that is on the same channel.
+Using different channels, (there are 10 channels available) can reduce data collisions if there are lots of sensors in a common area.

 Firmware updates can be automatic, semi-automatic and manual.
 If the **Automatic Update** is then the Manual Update option appears.
 The Update button will bring up Figure 2.

 System Health details: Green indicates the system is working.
-The Details button shows more details on the System Health shown in Figure 3.
+The Details button shows more details on the System Health shown in Figure 3 and detailed in the **Gateway System Health Page**.

 <img src="images/sgw-setup.png" width="425"/>